 Three ecosystems.
 Three collections.
 One circular loop.

 Azulejo art pieces crafted from plastic collected across Portugal's coastlines, forests, and streets.
-Each piece numbered, signed, and traceable from cleanup to creation.
+Each piece will be traceable from cleanup to creation.

 Each piece funds the cleanup of its source ecosystem